Galaxy X: Samsung Is Spurring The Foldable Phone Revolution By Sharing Tech With Oppo, Xiaomi

 — Phonandroid ????????????⚡ (@phonandroid) August 30, 2018

 As noted in a SAMMobile report, there is a good chance that the next generation of mobile devices would be hybrid smartphones that can be folded in and out.
 Samsung has been playing around with the idea for a very long time, and while the company has not released a device with the feature yet, its foldable screens are likely already refined.
-This makes them as the perfect components for competing devices from other OEMs.
+This makes them the perfect components for competing devices from other OEMs.
 If these reports do prove accurate, Samsung might very well go down in smartphone history as the company that single-handedly transitioned the mobile market into the flexible display era.